"What is my startup valuation?"

 Each valuation is made with the DCF Method (or, if not possible, with the internal rate of return formula or with multiples).
 You then decide on a percentage reflecting the probability of each scenario to happen.
 Your valuation according to the First Chicago Method is the weighted average of each case.

-The First Chicago Method is meant for post-revenue startups.
+The First Chicago Method is meant for more mature companies.
 You can read more about the First Chicago Method here

 9. Value your startup with the Venture Capital Method

 As its name indicate, the Venture Capital Method stands from the viewpoint of the investor.